Compulsive alarm checking can be debilitating. Although it may seem rational to recheck, over-checking can be an OCD compulsion.

-The following article is anonymous.
-Our aim is to help people understand how normal certain thoughts are, and to know that professional help can improve daily life.
+The following contribution is anonymous.
+The aim is to help readers understand how common alarm anxiety is, and that professional help can improve things.

 I was once two hours late for my very first shift in a new hotel job.
 I was on a year-long international internship in Texas, travelling from England after graduating university.

 The worst part?
 I was staying in that very hotel for the first two weeks whilst I found my own place.
 Thankfully my manager was cool and let me off, despite the occasional joke over the coming months.

 Since then, I have this constant fear that I am going to be late for work.